zacgerber/backend-mimic-assessment/README.md

     'software' : ['developer,']
 }
 ```
 Notice that the first entry in the dicttionary above is the empty string `""`.
-Since we are creating a dictionary of 'next' word lists, it implies that there exists a previous word key for each next-list value.
-This of course is true, except in the case of the first entry of the dictionary.
-Use the empty string as a seed for the first entry in the dictionary.
+Since we are creating a dictionary of "next word" lists, it implies that there exists a previous word key for each next-list value.
+This, of course, is true except in the case of the first entry of the dictionary.
+Use the empty string as a seed for the first entry.

 With the mimic dict, it's fairly easy to emit random text that mimics the original.
 Print a word, then look up what words might come next and pick one at random as the next word.

-For fun, feed your program to itself as input.
+For fun, feed your program to itself as input. `$ python mimic.py mimic.py`

 # Sample Output, using alice.txt as input
 ```